MBA 810: DEVELOPING YOUR LEADERSHIP SKILLS

 MBA 830: FINANCIAL STATEMENT ANALYSIS

-This course integrates the areas of finance and accounting and is designed to provide students with the ability to analyze financial statements, understand the incentives of companies to “manage” earnings through their choices of accounting methods, understand the limitations to the usefulness of financial statements, and understand the value of financial statements in decision-making situations such as stock price evaluation and loan approvals.
-These objectives are accomplished through a body of knowledge developed by research in accounting, finance, and economics.
+This course integrates the areas of finance and accounting and is designed to provide students with the ability to analyze financial statements, understand the incentives of companies to “manage” earnings through their choices of accounting methods, understand the limitations to the usefulness of financial statements, and understand the value of financial statements in decision-making from the perspective of investors, creditors and management.